vbier/habpanelviewer/app/src/main/assets/help.md

 A sample openHAB items file looks like this:

     Contact Tablet_Docked

+### <a name="noiseLevel"/>noise level
+Allows to set the value of an openHAB number item to the surrounding noise level captured with the device microphone.

+A sample openHAB items file looks like this:

+    Number Tablet_NoiseLevel

 ### <a name="url"/>URL
 Allows to set the URL of the currently display page as value of an openHAB string item.